Medical Payments to Others Coverage: What Coverage F Pays For

 What Does Coverage F Pay For?

-Coverage F covers a wide range of medically necessary expenses incurred within one to three years of the date of injury.
+Under standard ISO homeowners forms, Coverage F pays for necessary medical expenses incurred within three years of the date of injury (some carriers use a one-year window).
 Here's what is typically included:

 Covered Expense Examples

-Emergency care ER visits, urgent care, ambulance fees
+Emergency care ER visits, urgent care, ambulance and EMT fees

 Funeral costs In the event of accidental death